stonepros/stone/doc/stoneadm/services/osd.rst

 OSD daemons will adjust their memory consumption based on the ``osd_memory_target`` config option (several gigabytes, by default).
-If Ceph is deployed on dedicated nodes that are not sharing memory with other services, cephadm can automatically adjust the per-OSD memory consumption based on the total amount of RAM and the number of deployed OSDs.
+If Stone is deployed on dedicated nodes that are not sharing memory with other services, cephadm can automatically adjust the per-OSD memory consumption based on the total amount of RAM and the number of deployed OSDs.

-.. warning:: Cephadm sets ``osd_memory_target_autotune`` to ``true`` by default which is unsuitable for hyperconverged infrastructures.
+.. warning:: Stoneadm sets ``osd_memory_target_autotune`` to ``true`` by default which is unsuitable for hyperconverged infrastructures.

-Cephadm will start with a fraction (``mgr/cephadm/autotune_memory_target_ratio``, which defaults to ``.7``) of the total RAM in the system, subtract off any memory consumed by non-autotuned daemons (non-OSDs, for OSDs for which
+Stoneadm will start with a fraction (``mgr/cephadm/autotune_memory_target_ratio``, which defaults to ``.7``) of the total RAM in the system, subtract off any memory consumed by non-autotuned daemons (non-OSDs, for OSDs for which